 Though, rebelliously, she did find herself shooting glances at the other women in their loose, short skirts and sleeveless tops.
 That much skin was scandalous, but with the sun blazing overhead and the cursed lowland humidity, she could almost see exposing herself in such a way.

-The crowds moved around her.
 After several weeks in the city, she was beginning to get the hang of moving with the flow of traffic.
-She wasn’t jostled or bumped as much, and she felt a little more secure moving with the traffic, wearing clothing similar to their own.
+She wasn’t jostled or bumped as much, and she felt a little more secure moving with the crowds, wearing clothing similar to their own.

 She still wasn’t sure she wanted to be out at all.
 But, Denth had been persuasive.

 You know the worst thing that can happen to a bodyguard? he had asked.
 Letting your charge get killed when you aren’t even there.
 We have a small team, princess.
-We can either divide the team and leave you behind with one guard, or you can come with us on this maneuver.
+We can either divide the team and leave you behind with one guard, or you can come with us on this attack.
 However, I don’t trust that you’ll be any safer in the house than you would be out with us.
 Personally, I’d like having you where I can keep an eye on you.

 And so she’d come.
 Dressed in one of her new gowns, hair turned an uncomfortable--yet un-Idrian--yellow, and left loose, blowing behind her.
-She walked around the square, as if out on a stroll, keeping moving more so that she wouldn’t be nervous than for any other reason.
+She walked around the square, as if out on a stroll, keeping moving more so that she wouldn’t look nervous than for any other reason.

-The location for the day’s activities was the city garden square.
+The location for the day’s activities was a city garden square.
 The people of T’Telir liked gardens--they had all kinds of them all over the city.
 In fact, from what Vivenna had seen, most of the city practically was a garden.
 Palms and ferns grew on every street, and exotic flowers bloomed year round.

 Here, however, the market curved around a more organized garden of a square.
 Four streets crossed, with four plots of cultivated ground forming a checker-board pattern around them.
 A circular plot of ground in the center sprouted with a dozen different palms.